misiektoja/spotify_monitor/docs/setup-and-first-run.md

 Authorize the Spotify account whose completed plays should be checked.
 A separate Spotify account is not required.
 If that account is different from the app owner, add it under the app's User Management first.
 See Spotify's [app creation guide](https://developer.spotify.com/documentation/web-api/concepts/apps) and [PKCE guide](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) for the corresponding Dashboard screens.

 The wizard offers email or webhook alerts for missing scrobbles, scrobbles appearing again and operational errors.
-It defaults to five consecutive missing completed plays plus a 20 minute dead period.
-Duration prompts show seconds plus a readable equivalent such as `120s - 2m`.
-Enter seconds directly or add `s` for seconds, `m` for minutes, `h` for hours or `d` for days.
-Examples include `120`, `120s`, `2m`, `1h` and `1d`.
-Use the regular `--setup` wizard instead for Friend Activity monitoring.
+By default, an alert requires five consecutive missing completed plays with the oldest at least 20 minutes old.
+Duration prompts accept seconds or units such as `2m` and `1h`.
+Use the regular `--setup` wizard for Friend Activity monitoring.

-Like regular setup, the focused wizard lets you review or change each section before saving.
-It defaults to `spotify_monitor_scrobble_health.conf` plus `.env.scrobble_health` so its settings and private values do not replace the Friend Activity files.
-Pass `--config-file` or `--env-file` to choose another destination.
-With complete local authentication it can run the focused Doctor checks then start monitoring immediately.
-If authentication remains incomplete, it prints the exact authentication command before the Doctor and monitoring commands.
-Once monitoring starts, the console prints the first check and its result with the same timestamp separator used by Friend Activity.
-After that `--verbose` reports changes in the comparison result.
-Missing-scrobble alerts, notifications that scrobbles are appearing again and errors remain visible normally.
-A liveness banner prints in any mode at the `LIVENESS_CHECK_INTERVAL` cadence and names the current result, such as `Scrobble health monitor running for USERNAME.
-Current result: Idle.` A `Waiting` result is not announced as a change because delayed scrobbles can briefly appear missing before they match.
+The wizard saves settings in `spotify_monitor_scrobble_health.conf` and private values in `.env.scrobble_health`, keeping them separate from Friend Activity.
+Use `--config-file` or `--env-file` to choose other files.
+After saving, follow the offered authentication, Doctor and monitoring steps.
+See [Scrobble Health Mode](usage.md#scrobble-health-mode) for later runs and [Troubleshooting](troubleshooting.md#doctor-preflight) for help interpreting results.

 To enter or replace only `LASTFM_API_KEY` through a hidden prompt, run `spotify_monitor --set-lastfm-credentials`.
 It saves only the API key in `.env.scrobble_health` by default because scrobble health does not need the Last.fm shared secret.